upendrak/quotes/README.md

 ---

+> Things work out best for those who make the best of how things work out.

+John Wood

+---

 > I carefully described to Huxley the shooting of the pollinia in Catasetum, and received for an answer, 'Do you really think I can believe all that?

 Charles Darwin